jrob200/premium-supplemental-repo/general-advice/01-get-the-most-from-premium.md

 >And finally,
 >* Don’t close your mind to one way of doing things, stay open to the advice others give.
 >* Celebrate _all_ victories, no matter how small (there's nothing like a home office victory lap :laughing:)
+>* Some weeks I focus almost exclusively on my project but then once I hit a wall of 'yep, no idea how to do this next bit' I dive back into the units.
+At first I was thinking 1 or more units a week was what I needed to do to get where I want to go but the more time I am here the more I realize the whole process is way more fluid than I anticipated.
+I realized that Premium is less of a scheduled path than a set of structured resources, and my mentor has been very helpful in directing that process.
 >* Break big problems into many small ones.
 Still too big?
 Break it up again.
 >* Show yourself some grace in the difficult moments and realize you are learning something that is **insanely cool** and that will take some time/practice.